kristianmandrup/decl-driven-dev/Readme.md

 - ...
 ```

-Use resource retrieved from URL
+Use entity resource retrieved from URL

 `$ entity new user -r bit.ly/abc123`

-Or use alias to resource
+Or use alias to resource (from local mapping to URL)

-`$ entity new user -a tecla5-user`
+`$ entity new user -a my-user`

 ## Properties